-She co-published a book, “25 Vietnamese Americans in 25 Years,” showcasing the contributions of 25 distinguished Vietnamese Americans to American society to mark the anniversary of the fall of Saigon.
+Nguyen co-published a book, “25 Vietnamese Americans in 25 Years,” showcasing the contributions of 25 distinguished Vietnamese Americans to mark the anniversary of the fall of Saigon.
 The book is archived in the Library of Congress and available at the Viet Museum in San Jose and many public and university libraries across the country.

 Nguyen was an adjunct instructor teaching education law for several years at what is now California State University, East Bay.
 She was a board president of the Marcus Foster Education Institute, which promotes excellence and educational opportunity in East Bay and San Francisco public schools.

 In 2002, Thuy was listed among “30 Most Influential Asian Americans Under 30” nationally by Rainmaker Political Group (politicalcircus.com).
 In 2007, she was named one of eighteen “Best Lawyers Under 40” in the country by the National Asian American Bar Association.
 In 2011, the Vietnamese American Bar Association of Northern California honored her its Trailblazer Award, and in 2012, the Minority Bar Coalition presented her with its Unity Award.
 The National Conference for Vietnamese American Attorneys presented her with its 2017 Trailblazer Award.
 She is the founding president of the Castlemont High School Alumni Association and has been inducted into the school’s Alumni Hall of Fame.

 Nguyen earned her B.A. in Philosophy from Yale University and her Juris Doctor degree from the University of California, Los Angeles School of Law, where she was a member of the inaugural class of the Public Interest Law and Policy Program.
 Nguyen is a Rotarian and a Paul and Daisy Soros for New Americans Fellow.